Master of Arts in Education (M.A.Ed.)

 This is an asynchronous online cohort program.
-Students will participate in activities through the online learning management system (Blackboard) which may include assignments, weekly discussion boards, and/or collaborate on group activities done electronically.
-You will take one course at a time finishing every 8 weeks.
-This program is designed with the working educator in mind and combines the benefits of a supportive cohort approach and a flexible learning environment.
+Students will participate in activities through the online learning management system (Blackboard Collaborate Ultra) which may include assignments, weekly discussion boards, and/or collaborate in virtual small group activities.
+Students complete one course every 8 weeks.
+This program is designed for professionals in education with a supportive cohort learning model.

 At completion of the program as outlined below, you will earn a Master of Arts in Education with an emphasis in Trauma and Resilience in Educational Settings.

 Additionally, there is an option to complete the five core Trauma and Resilience courses and earn a certificate in Trauma and Resilience.

 Graduates can pursue careers in a variety of trauma-informed specialties which include trauma informed care professional development leader, trauma-informed care program advisor to local, state, or national policymakers, or leader in trauma-informed care for schools and districts.